fox-one/docs.pando.im/docs/leaf/key-concepts/pando-seed.md

 ## Claim PS

-You can claim 1.024 Pando Seed Token on the Pando Seed robot every day.
+You can claim 1.024 Pando Seed Token on the Pando Seed robot three times every day.

 ![](../assets/pando-seed.png)